/

 Zalster

-zalster landing page
+Zalster landing page

 Zalster is a marketing solution that aims to provide the biggest possible ROI by optimizing budgets, targeting, and bids with the help of AI.
 As with many other similar services, it also works for multiple platforms – be it Facebook, Snapchat, Pinterest, or Instagram.
 It can also integrate with Slack to offer status updates, has a centralized dashboard for all of its operations with a graphic representation included in the package, and more.